Pacode74/pandas-exploratory-descriptive-analysis-wine-reviews/README.md

 and taught by Alexander Hagmann.

 The dataset for this project comes from Kaggle - Wine Reviews https://www.kaggle.com/datasets/zynicide/wine-reviews.
-The dataset was scrapped from https://www.wineenthusiast.com/">Wineenthusiast.com.
+The dataset was scraped from https://www.wineenthusiast.com/">Wineenthusiast.com.

-This project focuses on Exploratory Data Analysis (EDA), Descriptive analysis, and basic Inferential analysis.
+This project focuses on Exploratory Data Analysis (EDA), descriptive analysis, and basic inferential analysis.

 # **The primary objectives of this project:**